aginiguez19/Redundancy_Project/README.md

 # The Effect of a Redundant Node on Centrality Estimates
-This repository contains the necessary files to reproduce our simulation results as well as figures not included in the paper.
+This repository contains the `.R` files to reproduce our simulation results, as well as the figures not included in the paper.

 ## Simulation